 It’s the beginning of the year, and here comes my traditional gold market forecast.

-On these resists, the price will probably be confronted with the harsh reality that gold market is in a strong downward trend.
-So I expect the price to eventually test a strong psychological support at $1000 sometime in 2016.
+On these resists, the price will probably be confronted with the harsh reality that the gold market is in a strong downward trend.
+So I expect the price to eventually test strong psychological support at $1000 sometime in 2016.

 Intermarket analysis is favorable for gold.
-The ratio between the price of gold and silver (known as gold/silver ratio) is approaching the region of 80 – 85, where precious metals as a whole tended to reverse trend in the past.
+The ratio between the price of gold and silver (known as the gold/silver ratio) is approaching the region of 80 – 85, where precious metals as a whole tended to reverse the trend in the past.

-So when I go back to the original question, what happens if the price will test the support of $1000 later in the year?
+So when I go back to the original question, what happens if the price will test support at $1000 later in the year?
 One can only speculate here.
 I would personally wait to make a final conclusion.
-The price can break through the $1000 for short period of time, but the key for me is if it can hold above this critical support on a monthly basis.
+The price can break through the $1000 for a short period of time, but the key for me is if it can hold above this critical support on a monthly basis.
 If not, then we can expect the bear market to continue for some time.
-How would the gold behave then is anyone’s guess.
+How would gold behave then is anyone’s guess.
 There aren’t many clues below $1000.
 Another important support level is at $700.
 And just as I said last year, it’s not impossible that gold will trade at such prices.
-Thus, in the long term it is still true that gold is in a strong bear market.
-Until I get a clear signal of trend reversal, I’ll stick with this scenario.
+Thus, in the long term, it is still true that gold is in a strong bear market.
+Until I get a clear signal of a trend reversal, I’ll stick with this scenario.

 However, such long-term prophecies shouldn’t be relevant for a trader.
 He should stick to the facts and they point to the rising price of gold at the beginning of the year.
 One can make a profit, for instance, by utilizing my options strategy on GLD that I’ll discuss later this year.